tdilauro/Simplified-wiki/MultipleCollections.md

 Removing a collection should only be possible if there are no license pools associated with the collection.

+Renaming a collection is a pretty big deal since it changes the URLs.
+Anyone using SimplyE when you rename a collection is likely to get errors until they load the new OPDS feeds.
+(For this reason maybe we should start serving the collection IDs instead of the names?)

 When you load the list of collections, it should (in the background) trigger the self-test for each one and display the results as they come back.